ediewilson/ddhi/README.md

 `git push`

-And with that you're DONE!
+Come on here, make your pull request, and with that you're DONE!